Merger control in Romania: overview

 This Q&A is part of the global guide to competition and cartel leniency.
 For a full list of jurisdictional Merger Control Q&As visit www.practicallaw.com/mergercontrol-guide.
 For a full list of jurisdictional Restraints of Trade and Dominance Q&As visit www.practicallaw.com/restraintsoftrade-guide.

 For a full list of jurisdictional Cartel Leniency Q&As, which provide a succinct overview of leniency and immunity, the applicable procedure and the regulatory authorities in multiple jurisdictions, visit www.practicallaw.com/leniency-mjg.

-Regulation regarding the concepts of economic concentration, undertakings concerned, full functioning and turnover.
+Guidelines on the concepts of economic concentration, concerned undertakings, full functioning and turnover (issued in 2010).

-Regulation on the definition of the relevant market.
+Guidelines on the definition of the relevant market (issued in 2010).